Carnival Justice (Or, So a Theologian Walks into a Theatre...)

 Prof. Anthony D. Baker is the Clinton S. Quin Associate Professor of Systematic Theology at Seminary of the Southwest.
 Prof. Baker is the author of Diagonal Advance: Perfection in Christian Theology and is currently working on a book that explores theological themes in the works of Shakespeare.

 Toward the beginning of Plato’s Republic, there’s a funny line about imitating roosters.
-I thought of this recently, when I had the opportunity to watch seemingly well-adjusted young adults imitate scoundrels, cowards, and murders for about 30 hours one week.
+I thought of this recently, when I had the opportunity to watch seemingly well-adjusted young adults imitate scoundrels, cowards, and murderers for about 30 hours one week.

 Perhaps I should explain, before the FCC shuts the website down?